How to Build an Online Community

 Why Is Online Community Building Important?

 You know how to build an online community, but why do it?
-It takes great time and expense but pays back dividends in these ways.
+It takes great time and expense, sure, but if you put into it, you will get lots back.
+Just take a look!

-Those early days when you’re building trust with your first members notwithstanding, creating an online community is an excellent way to foster more trust in your brand or business.
-Leads will see a bustling community full of unique, varied voices sharing their thoughts and opinions.
+Those early days when you’re developing trust with your first members notwithstanding, creating an online community is an excellent way to foster more trust in your brand or business.
+Leads will see a bustling community full of unique, varied voices sharing their thoughts and opinions...

 Members wouldn’t be able to talk freely if your products were of poor quality, so the community is a testament to your products.

-Leads will realize they have less to lose by joining your community and trying your online courses and other products, increasing conversions.
+Your leads will realize they have less to lose by joining your community and trying your online courses and other products, increasing conversions.
+After a while, you won't have to ask how to build an online community, as the members will come directly to you.

 What’s the next frontier for your brand?
-Online communities!
+Online communities, of course!

-Customer engagement is a great way to retain business, but you don’t only have to rely on email to do it.
+Customer engagement is a great way to earn more repeat business, but you don’t only have to rely on email to do it.
 An online community is a constant source of engagement.
 Your customers will realize the value of participating in the community in that they get to talk to you and knowledgeable others.

-They’ll want to stick around because of your high-quality goods and the professional connections and friendships they’ve made through the community.
+They’ll want to stick around because of your high-quality content and the professional connections and friendships they’ve made through the community.

 Everyone wants to feel like they have a voice that people listen to.
-Put your money where your mouth is with your online community.
-When customers share their thoughts and opinions, ensure they don’t fall on deaf ears.
+Put your money where your mouth is and learn how to build an online community.
+When customers and members share their thoughts and opinions, ensure they don’t fall on deaf ears.

-If possible, implement changes based on customer feedback.
+If possible, implement changes based on the invaluable feedback you receive.
 At the very least, let your audience know you hear what they’re saying and will take it into account.

 Being heard and appreciated is a great way to boost loyalty and retention.